if-not-SPAM/bharat_intern/README.md

 ### 2. Wine Quality Prediction

 Wine quality assessment is often a complex task that requires understanding the relationships between different chemical properties and the perceived quality of the wine.
 In this project, we explore the fascinating realm of wine quality prediction using machine learning algorithms.
 By analyzing a comprehensive set of wine characteristics, we aim to build models that can predict the quality of wines, helping enthusiasts and connoisseurs make informed decisions.

+### 3. Stock Prediction

+This data science project focuses on predicting stock prices using the power of deep learning and LSTM networks.
+The project utilizes historical stock price data obtained from Kaggle to build and train an LSTM model that can forecast future stock prices with a high degree of accuracy.

 ## Datasets